Setting up your own walking challenge is an excellent way to raise money for and awareness of Cure Parkinson’s.

 Less conventional walking challenges

 - Aim for 10,000 steps a day or more – if you keep this up for 30 days, you would achieve 300,000 steps or 150 miles which is the same as walking from London to Manchester!

 Supporter Joyce Cook (pictured below) took on the challenge of walking 10,000 steps each day for one month in April 2021 around her local village, starting on World Parkinson’s Day (11 April).

 - Tell us about your walk by completing our registration form.

-- Set up your JustGiving page to start fundraising.
+- Set up your JustGiving page.

 - Share your challenge with family, friends and your social media networks.
 Ask them to help out by sponsoring you or joining in with the ride themselves.
 Remember to tag us so we can share what you’re up to!

 - Get cycling!
 Please do remember to adhere to social distancing guidelines as set out by the government.

 For more information and support, please email Elizabeth or call 020 7487 3892.